USEPA/AMET/docs/AMET_Users_Guide_v1.md

 ------------------------------------

-The R configuration file is used by the underlying R programs to perform statistical analysis on your model-obs pairs.
+The R configuration file is used by the underlying R programs to perform AMET setup and statistical analysis on your model-obs pairs.
 Most users will need to modify only a few specific lines of this configura­tion file.
 The most common variables to change are shown in Table 3-2.

 <span id="_Toc199840993" class="anchor"></span>Table ‑.
 Most common